 Retirement Planning Is Complicated.
 Your Retirement Portfolio Shouldn't Be.

-It's time to review your IRA and HSA contributions.
+It's important to review your portfolio's equity exposures and interest-rate sensitivity.

 Tax considerations suggest yes, but other factors may argue against it.

 The pros agree: Don't expect buoyant returns from U.S. stocks going forward.

 Tips for selecting the right account type, using new contributions to adjust your portfolio's allocations.